e-perez-k/Notes-Full-Stack-project/README.md

 ### SIMPLE NOTES APPLICATION

-It's just an academic full stack development project.
+It's an academic full stack development project.
+From scratch in three months.

 Requirements for the front: